portworx/px-docs/cloudsnaps.md

 Azure Credentials
 UUID						ACCOUNT NAME		ENCRYPTION ef092623-f9ba-4697-aeb5-0d5d6d9b5742		portworxtest		false
 ```

-3. Login to the secrets database to use encryption in-flight
+* Login to the secrets database to use encryption in-flight

 ```
 pxctl secrets kvdb login
 Successful Login to Secrets Endpoint!
 ```

-4. Now issue the backup command.
+* Now issue the backup command

 Note that in this particular example,  since only one credential is configured, no need to specify the credentials on the command line

 ```
 pxctl cloudsnap backup NewVol
 Cloudsnap backup started successfully